Colby Armstrong: Professional hockey

 Armstrong was drafted by the Pittsburgh Penguins in the first round of the 2001 NHL entry draft as the 21st pick overall.
 He was assigned to the Penguins' American Hockey League affiliate, Wilkes-Barre/Scranton Penguins beginning in the 2002–03 season.
 In the 2005–06 season, Armstrong made his NHL debut, and had a superb rookie season, in which he played 47 games and tallied 40 points (16 goals and 24 assists).
 Armstrong had three overtime goals for the Penguins in the 2006–07 season in which he accumulated 12 goals and 34 points.
-The Penguins and Armstrong avoided an arbitration hearing in the 2006–07 off-season by re-signing him to two-year, $2.2 million contract.
+The Penguins and Armstrong avoided an arbitration hearing in the 2006–07 off-season by re-signing him to a two-year, $2.2 million contract.
 Armstrong became very close friends with teammate Sidney Crosby while playing for the Penguins.
 On January 1, 2008, Armstrong scored the first ever outdoor Winter Classic goal in the inaugural event.

 Pittsburgh traded Armstrong on February 26, 2008, to the Atlanta Thrashers, alongside Angelo Esposito, Erik Christensen and a first-round draft pick in the 2008 NHL entry draft, in exchange for Marián Hossa and Pascal Dupuis.
 He then scored 11 points in 18 games to finish out the 2007–08 season with Atlanta.
 In the 2008–09 season, Armstrong played in all 82 games, matching his career high of 40 points.
 On July 16, 2009, Armstrong re-signed with the Thrashers to a one-year, $2.4 million contract.
 He served as one of the team's alternate captains during the 2009–10 season.
 He was also suspended for two games in April for an illegal hit on Mathieu Perreault of the Washington Capitals.
 He finished the season with 15 goals and 29 points in 79 games.

 On July 1, 2010, Armstrong signed as an unrestricted free agent with the Toronto Maple Leafs on a three-year, $9 million contract.
 With his first two seasons largely affected by injury and inconsistent play, on June 30, 2012, he was bought-out by the Maple Leafs from his final season of his contract.
 He played in 79 games over the two years, registering 9 goals and 26 points.
 He was named an alternate captain by the Maple Leafs during his time with them.

 With the opening of free agency the next day, July 1, 2012, Armstrong signed a one-year, $1 million contract with the Montreal Canadiens.
 During the lock-out-shortened 2012–13 season, he signed to play with the Utah Grizzlies, where his brother Riley was playing at the time.
 After the season resumed, Armstrong suffered another major injury in an April game versus the Carolina Hurricanes.
 He finished the season contributing only 5 points in 37 games.

 On July 27, 2013, Armstrong left the NHL as a free agent and signed his only European contract with the Växjö Lakers of the Swedish Hockey League, playing one season.